-This Annual Information Form contains forward-looking statements within the meaning of applicable Canadian securities laws, including, but not limited to, statements related to the outlook and growth of the automotive industry, including increasing sales and revenues, production levels, government financial intervention, the financial outlook of OEMs, availability of credit for automotive purchases, the cyclical nature of the automotive industry, various trends, such as the future of and impact of autonomous vehicles, connectivity and shared vehicles, electric vehicles, the internal combustion engine, the launching of new programs, pricing pressures placed by OEMs on suppliers, continued consolidation of automotive suppliers, the impact of government regulations and governmental trade policy, the competitive environment of the auto industry, the increase in foreign-owned OEM production in relation to vehicle importation, the increased reliance on outsourcing by OEMs, the impact of the consolidation of vehicle platforms, including on warranty/recall risk or localization trends, anticipated growth in the automotive industry generally and in emerging markets, the benefit of strategic relationships to the growth of the Company's business, the increased reliance on and importance of, and the increasing trend of sustainability and environmentally focused and lightweight technologies, future investments in leading edge technology, the use of and benefit of graphene to the Company's business, equipment and processes, opportunities to increase sales, expand the customer base and growth of the Company and pursuit of and belief in its strategies and ability to deliver on them, successful integration of acquisitions, increased relationships with suppliers, statements on industry trends, and market growth, the expected financial impact of sales, including profitability of programs, the impact and duration of the COVID-19 Pandemic, including the related semi-conductor chip shortage, on the industry and the Company, including volumes, revenues, financial results, supply chain, and the Company's business, the expectation as to duration and impact of supply chain bottlenecks, inflation, war, the execution of the Company's sustainability strategy and the Company's belief of the claims referenced under Potential Tax Exposures and Legal Proceedings.
+This Annual Information Form contains forward-looking statements within the meaning of applicable Canadian securities laws, including, but not limited to, statements related to the outlook and growth of the automotive industry, the increased reliance on and importance of, and the increasing trend of sustainability and environmentally focused and lightweight technologies, future investments in leading edge technology, the use of and benefit of graphene to the Company's business, equipment and processes, opportunities to increase sales, expand the customer base and growth of the Company and pursuit of and belief in its strategies, the impact and duration of supply chain issues, inflation, European energy crisis, war, global trade issues, including potential impact on the business, the execution of the Company's sustainability strategy and the Company's belief of the claims referenced under Potential Tax Exposures and Legal Proceedings.
 The words "continue", "expect", "anticipate", "estimate", "may", "will", "should", "views", "intend", "believe", "plan" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are based on estimates and assumptions made by the Company in light of its experience and its perception of historical trends, current conditions and expected future developments, as well as other factors that the Company believes are appropriate in the circumstances, such as expected sales and industry production estimates, current foreign exchange rates, timing of product launches and operational improvement during the period, and current Board approved budgets.
 Many factors could cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors, which are discussed in greater detail in the "Risk Factors" section of this Annual Information Form: